elec-club-iitb/website/_posts/2016-07-01-sudoku-solver.md

     adaptiveThreshold(smooth, thresholded, 255, ADAPTIVE_THRESH_MEAN_C,THRESH_BINARY_INV, 15, 5);
 {% endhighlight %}

  I  have done just noise removal and adaptive thresholding and  it is working so haven't done anything extra.
 Below is the result:

 ![image]({{ site.baseurl }}/{{ page.assets-dir }}/image2.png)

-### **EXTRACTING THE SUDOKU** :
+### Extracting the Sudoku :

 Now after thresholding we need to find out the sudoku square , for this we made an assumption the main thing in our image would be the sudoku so we need to find the square with the largest area and it would be our sudoku.